Quick Start

 You can include an unescaped closing bracket by placing it right after the opening bracket, or right after the negating caret. []x] matches a closing bracket or an x. [^]x] matches any character that is not a closing bracket or an x.
 This does not work in JavaScript, which treats [] as an empty character class that always fails to match, and [^] as a negated empty character class that matches any single character.
 Ruby treats empty character classes as an error.
 So both JavaScript and Ruby require closing brackets to be escaped with a backslash to include them as literals in a character class.

 Many regex tokens that work outside character classes can also be used inside character classes.
 This includes character escapes, octal escapes, and hexadecimal escapes for non-printable characters.
-For flavors that support Unicode, it also includes Unicode character escapes and Unicode properties. [$\u20AC] matches a dollar or euro sign, assuming your regex flavor supports Unicode escapes.
+Shorthand character classes, POSIX bracket expressions, and Unicode properties add all the characters they match to the character class.

 Repeating Character Classes

-If you repeat a character class by using the ?, * or + operators, you’re repeating the entire character class.
+If you repeat a character class by using the ?, * or + operators then you’re repeating the entire character class.
 You’re not repeating just the character that it matched.
 The regex [0-9]+ can match 837 as well as 222.

-If you want to repeat the matched character, rather than the class, you need to use backreferences. ([0-9])\1+ matches 222 but not 837.
+If you want to repeat the matched character, rather than the class, then you need to use backreferences. ([0-9])\1+ matches 222 but not 837.
 When applied to the string 833337, it matches 3333 in the middle of this string.
-If you do not want that, you need to use lookaround.
+If you do not want that then you need to use word boundaries or lookaround.

 Looking Inside The Regex Engine